GabrieI-Espinoza/GabrieI-Espinoza/README.md

 # Hello!
 I'm Gabriel

 I am a Computer Science Master's student at George Mason University, based in Fairfax, VA.
-I am passionate about backend development and systems programming, and I'm currently focused on expanding my knowledge in distributed systems and cloud technologies.
+I am passionate about backend development and systems programming, and I'm currently focused on expanding my knowledge in AI/ML and cloud technologies.

 ### Tech Stack